Level/level/README.md

 **`batch.put(key, value[, options])`**

 Queue a _put_ operation on the current batch, not committed until a `write()` is called on the batch.
-The `options` argument is passed on to the underlying store; `options.keyEncoding` and `options.valueEncoding` are passed to [`encoding-down`][encoding-down], allowing you to override the key- and/or value encoding of this operation.
+The `options` argument is passed on to the underlying store; `options.keyEncoding` and `options.valueEncoding` are passed to `encoding-down`, allowing you to override the key- and/or value encoding of this operation.

 This method may `throw` a `WriteError` if there is a problem with your put (such as the `value` being `null` or `undefined`).

 **`batch.del(key[, options])`**

 Queue a _del_ operation on the current batch, not committed until a `write()` is called on the batch.
-The `options` argument is passed on to the underlying store; `options.keyEncoding` is passed to [`encoding-down`][encoding-down], allowing you to override the key encoding of this operation.
+The `options` argument is passed on to the underlying store; `options.keyEncoding` is passed to `encoding-down`, allowing you to override the key encoding of this operation.

 This method may `throw` a `WriteError` if there is a problem with your delete.